badawi1713/express-microservices/README.md

 ### How to use it?
 1. Install modules on all directories
 2. Example: `cd client && npm install`
-3. Start all directories with `npm start`
+3. Run all directories with `npm start`